The Complexity of Aggregates over Extractions by Regular Expressions: Aggregate Approximation

 \begin{theorem} Let $0 \leq q \leq 1$.
 There is a probabilistic algorithm that calculates a positional $\delta$-approximation of $\quantp[\fvsa,\PW]$ with success probability at least $\frac{3}{4}$.
-Furthermore, the run time of the algorithm is polynomial in the input and $\frac{1}{\delta}.$ \end{theorem} \begin{proof} Let $A \in \fvsa$ be a functional \vset-automaton and $\doc \in \docs$ be a document.
+Furthermore, the run time of the algorithm is polynomial in the input and $\frac{1}{\delta}.$ \end{theorem} \begin{proof}

+Let $A \in \fvsa$ be a functional \vset-automaton and $\doc \in \docs$ be a document.
 Arenas et al.~\cite[Corollary 4.1]{ArenasCJR19} showed that given a functional \vset-automaton, one can sample tuples $\tup \in \toSpanner{A}(\doc)$ uniformly at random with success probability $\geq \frac{1}{2}$.\footnote{We note that the sampling algorithm by Arenas et al.~\cite[Corollary 4.1]{ArenasCJR19} detects and reports failures.} We will use this sampling algorithm to first create a sample of the assigned weights and then return the $\qquantl{q}$ of this sample.
-The algorithm is depicted in Procedure~\ref{alg:posQuantilapx}.
+The algorithm is depicted in Algorithm~\ref{alg:posQuantilapx}.

 We note that this algorithm has two points of failure.
 On one hand, it can happen that less then $s \eqdef \lceil \frac{\ln(16)}{2\delta^2} \rceil$ calls to the sampling algorithm of Arenas et al.~\cite{ArenasCJR19} are successful.
 On the other hand, it can happen that the returned quantile is no positional $\delta$-approximation of the quantile.
 We show that both of these points of failure have a probability of less than $\frac{1}{8}$.
 Thus, the probability that the whole algorithm is successful is $\frac{7}{8} \cdot \frac{7}{8} > \frac{3}{4}$.
 We will first show that Line~\ref{alg:posQuantilapxFail} is reached with probability less than $\frac{1}{8}$.